zappen999/dompen/README.md

 (or run `yarn` after entering container with `npm run bash`)

 ### Setting up a service
-The typical flow of setting up a service would be to:
+The typical flow of setting up a service would be to:<br>
 1. Create a repository for your service<br>
 2. Add Dompen as a remote: `git remote add dompen git@github.com:zappen999/dompen.git`<br>
 3. Rebase Dompen: `git rebase dompen master`<br>